rjb1116/sun_coordinates/README.md

 * If just the city is provided, the model will output the sun's location in that city at that city's current time.
 * If just a date and time are provided, the model will output the sun's location in SF at the date and time provided.

-The National Oceanic and Atmospheric Administration has a website that will provide the precise location of the fun (https://www.esrl.noaa.gov/gmd/grad/solcalc/).
+The National Oceanic and Atmospheric Administration has a website that will provide the precise location of the sun (https://www.esrl.noaa.gov/gmd/grad/solcalc/).
 See how my values compare!

 ## Physics behind model